SRILSHUKLA/Adobe-India-Hackathon25/Challenge_1b/README.md

 ## Notes

-- The heading classification model (`heading_classifier.pth`) was trained using a custom dataset created by hand-annotating PDFs provided by the hackathon organizers, combined with additional annotations.
+- The heading classification model (`heading_classifier.pth`) was trained using a custom dataset created by hand-annotating PDFs provided by the hackathon organizers, combined with additional PDFs and annotations.
 The training pipeline is implemented in the `src/` directory.

 - Persona-based filtering uses keyword and antonym lists to include or exclude content relevant to the user's role and task.